isdanryan/ufo-game/README.md

 ### **User Stories:**
 As a user I want to...
-* Play a simnple game that can distract me for a few minutes
+* Play a simple game that can distract me for a few minutes
 * Easily understand the games controls
 * Easily find out any instructions needed to play the game
 * Access and play the game in the quickest way possible